 Community Health Needs Assessment

-- Recognizing that our employees drive everything we do, we invest in their salaries, benefits, training and education.
+- Recognizing that our employees drive everything we do, we invest more than $2 billion a year in salaries, benefits, training and education.
 It's one reason why we were named to the

 - Becker's Hospital Review "100 Best Places to Work in Health Care" list.

 - We're supporting the local and regional economy by employing more than 32,000 residents and increasing our $12.7 billion positive impact on the Pennsylvania and New Jersey economies.

 Our financial strength allows us to reinvest in our people, programs, services, facilities and technology.
 In addition to our investment in annual salaries/benefits, we have also made $329.7 million in capital expenditures in fiscal year (FY) 2017, $284 million in FY 2016, and $228 million in FY 2015.